Stem Cell Therapy for Back Pain, Spine and Cervical Conditions at

 - Injuries of the spinal chord

-- Spinal cord transections (partial transections and, in combination with other therapies, complete transections)
+- Spinal cord transections (partial transections and, in combination with other therapies, complete but responsive transections)

 - Chronic pain and inflammation of the spine